absolunet/docs-node-ioc/src/docs/05_data/04_migrations-and-seeders/en.md

 You can, instead of running up the migration, running them down, to rollback their actions.
 This command, unlike the `db:migrate` that uses the `up` method, uses the `down` method on all migrations that were already run.
-It will start by the last ran migration to the first one.
+It will start with the last ran migration to the first one.

 ```
 node ioc db:migrate